codacy/codacy-coverage-reporter/docs/index.md

     ![Setting up coverage on the main branch](images/coverage-validate.png)

-To validate that the coverage setup is complete:
+Follow these instructions to validate that your coverage setup is working correctly:

-1. Make sure that Codacy received the coverage data successfully for the **correct commit UUID and branch**.
-On Codacy, open your **Repository Settings**, tab **Coverage**, and observe the list of recent coverage reports in the section **Test your integration**:
+1. On Codacy, open your **Repository Settings**, tab **Coverage**, and observe the list of recent coverage reports in the section **Test your integration** to make sure that Codacy received the coverage data successfully for the **correct commit UUID and branch**, and that it processed the coverage data successfully.

     ![Testing the coverage integration](images/coverage-test-integration.png)